Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter6.md

 obj.printParams.apply(newObj, ["aa", "bb", "cc"]);
 ```

 And what about `bind`?
-That's the most powerful method for binding functions. `bind` still takes a new context object for a given function but it does not just call the function int the new context object.
+That's the most powerful method for binding functions. `bind` still takes a new context object for a given function but it does not just call the function with the new context object.
 It returns a new function bound to that object permanently:

 ```js
 var obj = {